 The faster you drive your model, the more quickly it will near the limit of radio range.
-At 50mph, a model can cover 73 feet every second!
+At 60mph, a model can cover 88 feet every second!
 It's a thrill, but use caution to keep your model in range.
-If you want to see your model achieve its maximum speed, it is best to position yourself in the middle of its running area, not the far end, so you drive the model toward and past your position.
+If you want to see your model achieve its maximum speed, it is best to position yourself in the middle of the model's running area, not the far end, so you drive the model towards and past your position.
 In addition to maximizing the radio's range, this technique will keep your model closer to you, making it easier to see and control.